Public Works (Roads)

-The spring leaf collection will take place during the weeks of April 10th and May 8th.
+The spring leaf collection will take place on April 6th and May 4th.
 The fall leaf collections will take place every Monday in November and December.

 If you did not have bagged leaves at the curb in time for the collection, you may bring them to the Public Works yard at 207 Route 522.